Federal Satisfactory Academic Progress Policy (SAP)

 Note: Any terms you were enrolled (including summer and any terms enrolled at another institution) will be counted in number of terms of enrollment.

-2.PACE Requirement: Complete at least 67% of credits attempted.
+2.PACE Requirement: This standard requires all students to complete at least 67% of credits attempted.
 All attempted hours are counted, including transfer hours, classes from which a student withdrew after the drop/add period, failed classes, and remedial credits.
 All credits are counted whether or not financial aid was received.

 Example: If you have attempted 30 credits, and have passed 21 of them, you have passed 70% of your credits.
-Alternately, if you attempted 30 credits and passed only 18, you have earned only 60% of your credits and would not be making Satisfactory Academic Progress.
+Alternately, if you attempted 30 credits and passed only 18, you have earned only 60% of your credits.

-While the PACE requirement is the minimum completion rate you must earn to be eligible for financial aid, students should take into account that in order to graduate in the normal 4-year time span, undergraduate students should be completing 30 credits per year.
+While the PACE requirement is the minimum completion rate you must earn to be eligible for federal financial aid, students should take into account that in order to graduate in a 4-year time span, undergraduate students should be completing 30 credits per year.
 Earning less than 30 credits per year will mean taking longer than 4 years to graduate.

-- Maximum Time Frame Requirement: Federal guidelines state a student can attempt no more than 150% of the number of credits needed to graduate.
-Students must complete their degree requirements within 150% of the published length of their academic program.
-For example, if your degree requires 30 graduate credits you may not attempt more than 45 credits (150% of 30) before exceeding the maximum time frame requirement.
-All attempted hours are counted, including transfer hours, classes from which a student withdrew after the drop/add period, and any failed classes.
+If your graduate degree requires 30 credits, you may not attempt more than 45 credits (150% of 30) before exceeding the maximum time frame requirement, All attempted hours are counted, including transfer hours, classes from which a student withdrew after the drop/add period, and any failed classes.
 All credits are counted whether or not financial aid was received.

 Students should work diligently to resolve their SAP deficiency during their warning term.
 The purpose of a warning term is to allow a student who has failed one or more of the SAP components an opportunity to regain compliance with the SAP requirements for their next term of enrollment.
 Students who are out of compliance for one or more components of SAP after their warning term are ineligible for further financial aid until all deficiencies are remedied, or they submit a successful appeal (see appeals below).